dansoutner/kaldi2htk/README.md

 ## Licence

-Implemented by Daniel Soutner, Department of Cybernetics, University of West Bohemia, Plzen, Czech rep. dsoutner@kky.zcu.cz, 2016.
+Implemented by Daniel Soutner, NTIS - New Technologie for the Information Society, University of West Bohemia, Plzen, Czech rep. dsoutner@kky.zcu.cz, 2016.

 Licensed under the 3-clause BSD.